paulxiong/cervical/Guide.md

 3. Start Training
 Follow 4th steps above.
 4. Start TensorBoard
+NOTICE: DO NOT run tensorboard in docker, run in the original environment.
 The visualization data is stored in ./runs.
 Start tensorboard with command:
 tensorboard --logdir ./runs --port=xxxx
 Port selection (Method 1): choose 9000-9010, refer to https://github.com/paulxiong/cervical/blob/master/GPU%20%E6%9C%8D%E5%8A%A1%E5%99%A8%E7%AB%AF%E5%8F%A3%E6%98%A0%E5%B0%84%E8%A1%A8